AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 ## History

-Expand the _[!UICONTROL History]_ section to view a timeline of approvals.
+Expand the _[!UICONTROL History]_ section to view a timeline of approvals and activityt as.

 <!-- list other actions -->